Protect Your Business: A Research Guide for Entrepreneurs

 Your online presence is vital to your business in today’s connected world.
 A strong and reputable digital footprint is crucial for building trust with customers, partners, and the public.

 To protect your brand online, monitor your social media and digital platforms to ensure your content is not misused.
-Secure your website with HTTPS encryption and strong passwords to prevent unauthorized access.
+Secure your website with HTTPS encryption and strong passwords to prevent unauthorised access.
 Limiting access to sensitive business accounts and ensuring that only trusted personnel can make critical decisions is essential in avoiding digital threats.

 7. Plan for Emergencies